satyakonmsft/skype-docs/Skype/UCMA/using-skype-for-business-server-2015-logging-tool.md

 ﻿---
 title: Using Skype for Business Server 2015 Logging Tool
+TOCTitle: Using Skype for Business Server 2015 Logging Tool
-TOCTitle: Using Skype for Business Server 2015 Logging Tool ms:assetid: 19906004-90ca-4287-bbe1-4c63983556f6 ms:mtpsurl: https://msdn.microsoft.com/library/Dn466134(v=office.16)
+description: How to use Skype for the Business Server 2015 Logging Tool ms:assetid: 19906004-90ca-4287-bbe1-4c63983556f6 ms:mtpsurl: https://msdn.microsoft.com/library/Dn466134(v=office.16)
 ms:contentKeyID: 65240058